-Choosing to put your data products in a long-term repository can:
+Choosing to publish your data products in a long-term repository can:

 SESYNC provides access to a remote RStudio session, via a web browser, in order to work in R while directly connected to other SESYNC resources (file storage, databases, the cluster, etc).

 When you submit your travel planner to our travel office, please make sure to include a list of all remote participants that will be joining your meeting.
 You may add participants after the 8 week deadline, but we require that you notify us of all participants at least one week before the start of your meeting.

 To publish a R shiny application on the SESYNC server, your files will need to be copied from your working directory to the shiny-apps-data shared folder (/nfs/shiny-apps-data on RStudio Server).
 Please contact SESYNC IT staff if you would like to host an app on SESYNC’s Shiny Server for the duration of your project’s lifecycle.

 SESYNC offers private git hosting through our GitLab server at .
 When you connect to our GitLab Community Edition (CE) instance using your SESYNC username and password, you’ll see a dashboard of recent activity on projects that you are part of.
 If this is your first time connecting, it may be a little quiet.

 You can upload and download data from your research data directory using an SFTP client.
 We recommend Cyberduck or WinSCP